Mental Health Help For Eating Disorders

 Behavioral therapy can help you overcome an eating disorder

-Online mental health care for eating disorders
+Online mental health care and help for eating disorders

-Individuals can also receive mental health treatment for eating disorders over the Internet.
+Individuals can also receive mental health help for eating disorders over the internet.
 This option can let you or a loved one cast a wider net in your search for care than you could if you were limited to nearby providers.
 As a result, it may be easier to find a therapist who is a good fit.
 Also, online therapy can take place via audio, video, or live chat from the comfort of home or anywhere with an internet connection.

 Eating disorder treatment online is a newer approach, but evidence is accumulating that it can provide valuable help for eating disorders.
 A 2020 review of the existing research reported that the majority of online interventions for eating disorders showed significant positive effects on a variety of eating disorder symptoms.